Master of Social Work (MSW) Programs in Arkansas - Campus and Online

 Traditional MSW Programs in Arkansas

 All three of the schools in Arkansas that offer MSW programs have traditional tracks that are designed for students who have completed a bachelor’s program in a field or discipline other than social work.
 A traditional MSW program generally takes two years to complete for full-time students and three years or more for students who enroll part time.
 Students who would prefer a fully campus-based program can choose from three programs that offer specializations in direct clinical practice and in community or macro practice social work.
-Only one school in Arkansas, the University of Arkansas at Little Rock, currently offers a traditional MSW program in a fully online format.
+Both Arkansas State University and the University of Arkansas at Little Rock offer traditional MSW programs in an online format.

 Campus